SaurabhSkill/e-commerce-project/README.md

-MERN eCommerce Platform
+🛍️ MERN eCommerce Platform
-A full-featured eCommerce platform built with the MERN (MongoDB, Express.js, React, Node.js) stack.
-This project includes a complete shopping cart, product rating and review system, user authentication, an admin dashboard for managing users, products, and orders, and payment integration.
+Welcome to my full-stack eCommerce project, built from the ground up using the MERN (MongoDB, Express.js, React, Node.js) stack.
+This application provides a complete online shopping experience, from product browsing to secure checkout.

-Key Features
+✨ Key Features
 👤 User Features
-Full Shopping Cart: Add, remove, and manage products in the cart.
+🛒 Full Shopping Cart: Add, remove, and manage products in the cart.

-Product Reviews & Ratings: Users can leave reviews and ratings for products.
+⭐ Product Reviews & Ratings: Users can leave reviews and ratings for products.

+🔝 Top Products Carousel: A dynamic carousel showcasing the highest-rated products.

-Search & Pagination: Easily find products with keyword search and browse through pages.
+🔍 Search & Pagination: Easily find products with keyword search and browse through pages.

-User Profiles: Registered users can view and manage their profile and order history.
+👤 User Profiles & Order History: Registered users can view and manage their profile and see a list of all past orders.

-Secure Checkout: A multi-step checkout process with shipping and payment options.
+🔒 Secure Checkout: A multi-step checkout process with shipping and payment options.

-Payment Integration: Secure payment processing via Razorpay.
+💳 Payment Integration: Secure payment processing via Razorpay.

-OTP-Based Authentication: Secure user registration and password reset using OTP email verification.
+🔑 OTP-Based Security: Secure user registration and password reset using OTP email verification.

 👑 Admin Features
-Admin Dashboard: A central hub for managing the entire platform.
+📊 Admin Dashboard: A central hub for managing the entire platform.

-User Management: View, edit, delete, and grant admin privileges to users.
+👥 User Management: View, edit, delete, and grant admin privileges to users.

-Product Management: Full CRUD functionality to create, edit, and delete products.
+📦 Product Management: Full CRUD functionality to create, edit, and delete products.

-Order Management: View all user orders and update their delivery status.
+🚚 Order Management: View all user orders and update their delivery status.

 🛠️ Tech Stack
 Backend: Node.js, Express.js, MongoDB (with Mongoose)